gymrek-lab/EnsembleTR/README.md

 ## Notes on HipSTR input

 HipSTR might expand the coordinates of the repeat if there is a nearby SNP.
-If you have multiple HipSTR outputs from different individuals and want to use mergeSTR to merge them, please use a [modified](https://github.com/gymreklab/TRTools/tree/conf_ref) version of mergeSTR that allows for multiple records with the same POS but different REF sequences.
-Then use our python script, *Hipstr_correction.py*, to correct the merged HipSTR VCF file ensuring that multiple records from the same repeat culminate in a single unified record.
+If you have multiple HipSTR outputs from different individuals and want to use mergeSTR to merge them, please use our python script, *Hipstr_correction.py*, to correct the merged HipSTR VCF file ensuring that multiple records from the same repeat culminate in a single unified record.

 ```
 python3 HipSTR_correction_faster.py hipstr_merged_by_mergeSTR.vcf.gz hipstr_merged_corrected.vcf